ericoporto/ags-manual-wiki/UpgradeTo35.md

 Note that you can still use "Script Compatibility Level" switch in General Settings to enable old functions.

+### Custom Say function in Dialogs

+AGS 3.5.0 adds the possibility of using a custom script function as a substitute instead of regular `Character.Say` commands when building dialogs.
+This is done using "Custom Say function in dialog scripts" option in the General Settings.
+Similarly, narration (which is by default done using Display script function) may be substituted with a custom one using "Custom Narrate function in dialog scripts".

+There's only a limitation that, if Say checkbox for dialog options is checked, it will use regular `Character.Say` despite defining a custom Say function.

 ### System limits update

 Support for very large files was added to AGS, therefore now package file and every asset file is allowed to exceed 2 GB.
 One good example to mention is the packed sprites file (acsprset.spr) which 2 GB limit was causing most inconveniences.